- Location: Ghrishneshwar Temple Road, Verul, Maharashtra 431102

 - A Shiva devotee, Ghushma, chief of Verul, once discovered a treasure hidden in the snake pit (ant hill).
-He spent that money to renovate the temple and constructed a lake in Shikharshinganapur.
+He spent that money to renovate the temple and construct a lake in Shikharshinganapur.
 Later, Goutamibal (Bayajabai) and Ahilyadevi Holkar renovated the Grishneshwar temple.
-This 240 feet x 185 feet temple is still there strong and stunning as ever.
+This 240-foot x 185-foot temple is still as strong and stunning as ever.
 Halfway up the temple, Dashavataras are sculpted in red stone.
 There are also other attractive statutes carved out.
 A court hall is constructed on 24 pillars.
-On these pillars there are magnificent carvings.
+On these pillars, there are magnificent carvings.
 The paintings and scenes are stunning.
 The Garbhagriha measures 17 feet x 17 ft.
 The Lingamurty faces eastward.
 There is an attractive Nandikeshwara in the court hall.

 Legend Of Jyotirlingas

 - According to the Shiva Purana, Brahma and Vishnu had an argument in terms of the supremacy of creation.
 In order to resolve the dispute, Shiva decided to pierce the 3 worlds as a countless pillar of light.
 Both Vishnu and Brahma started downwards and upwards respectively to discover the end of the light.
 Brahma lied that he had discovered the end while Vishnu accepted that he could not and accepted defeat.
 Shiva cursed Brahma and as punishment for lying to him, Brahma would not be part of any ceremonies while Vishnu would always be worshipped.